 Lake Tahoe straddles the California/Nevada border.
 So, besides remembering to check which state you are getting married in, remember to check the county.
 You need to visit the clerk’s office for the county you are getting married in.
 There are five counties in the Tahoe basin alone!

-To get a marriage license in California or Nevada, you will need to visit the correct county clerk’s office in the state.
+To get a marriage license in California or Nevada, you must visit the state’s correct county clerk’s office.
 There is no waiting period, and the process is relatively straightforward.
 Just show up with your partner, ID, and the money for the license (under $100), and you will be able to walk out with a marriage license.

 Permits You’ll Need To Elope In Lake Tahoe